10 Best Project Software for Mac Users in 2024

 Why We Picked Asana

-ClickUp is a flexible and user-driven solution that allows users to visualize tasks creatively, brainstorm project ideas (such as through the Whiteboard feature), and more.
+ClickUp is a flexible and user-driven solution that allows users to visualize tasks creatively, brainstorm project ideas (especially through the Whiteboard feature), and more.
 While its Mac-optimized desktop app offers a streamlined and focused project and task management experience, ClickUp also offers a mobile app for iPhone and a unique mobile app designed for Apple Watch users.
-Yet, even more, impressive still is ClickUp’s 1000+ native integration options that are available to users at no additional cost – making ClickUp by far the most impressive option for integration-heavy Mac users.
+Yet even more impressive still is ClickUp’s 1,000+ native integration options that are available to users at no additional cost.
+These options make ClickUp by far the most impressive option for integration-heavy Mac users.

 Key Features

-Multi-task action tools: Easily select multiple tasks or groups of tasks and make multiple changes with a single click.
+Multi-task action tools: Easily select several tasks or task groups and make multiple changes with a single click.

 Variety of view options: Mac users can visualize tasks through unique, HD view options that are extremely diverse compared to other solutions, such as Embed view, for example.